01 of 07

 05 of 07

-Before drying the apples they need to be drained of any liquid.
-Place the apples in a colander and let them sit for a few minutes so they are really well drained.
+Before drying the apples, you need to drain them of any liquid.
+Place the apples in a colander and let them sit for a few minutes so they are really well-drained.
 If you're in a hurry, spread the slices on a dish towel and lightly press another dish towel on top of them.Continue to 6 of 7 below.

 06 of 07